 Plant your cutting in well-draining soil and water thoroughly but slowly.
 You want to wet the entire container’s worth of soil without pooling or eroding, so apply water with a hose spray attachment until it runs freely out of the drainage holes.
 Water whenever the topsoil gets dry.

-Trumpet vines in containers need time to establish good root systems – prune back early foliage frequently to encourage more root growth and to discourage tangling of the vine.
-And keep an eye on it – even trumpet vines in pots can put down roots elsewhere and spread beyond your control.
+Trumpet vines in containers need time to establish good root systems– prune back early foliage frequently to encourage more root growth and to discourage tangling of the vine.
+Keep an eye on it– even trumpet vines in pots can put down roots elsewhere and spread beyond your control.